mrksbrg/adas-pro-sivic/README.md

 - example_prosivic_simulink: An example of DDS communication between Pro-SiVIC and Simulink blocks.

 ## sbst_pedestrian_detection_system
 This is the core component of the repository, demonstrating how NSGA-II can be used to generate critical test scenarios for a pedestrian detection system simulated using Pro-SiVIC.

+### Pedestrian detection system
+The pedestrian detection system (PDS) under test in the research publication is a proprietary Simulink solution that we cannot publish on GitHub.
+The PDS uses a combination of computer vision and radar signal characteristics to detect pedestrians in front of the vehicle.
+To support replication of our work, we provide a mock implementation of the PDS component in Simulink.
+Our mock implementation provides a random value for the detection (0 or 1) and a constant time to collision (4 s).
+While the detection value is not used in the objective functions (described next), the constant time to collision will effectively remove one of the three objective functions.

+### Objective functions
 The implementation shows how NSGA-II can be for multi-objective optimization, in this case to generate test scenarios for the given scene that minimize three objective functions:
 1. the minimum distance between the pedestrian and the car (`min_dist`)
 1. the minimum time to collision (`min_ttc`)
-1. the minimum distance between the pedestrian and the "acute warning area" in front of the car (`min_dist_awa`)
+1. the minimum distance between the pedestrian and the *acute warning area* in front of the car (`min_dist_awa`)

 Note that all objective functions are considered equally important.
+We refer to the result from optimizing the three objective functions as a *critical scenario*.

+### Test input
+To test the pedestrian detection system

 The four subfolders contain the following:

-- genetic_algo: A refactored version of the original algorithm NSGA-II tailored developed by the Kanpur Genetic Algorithm Labarotary http://www.iitk.ac.in/kangal/ We hope that the refactored version will be easier to understand for non-experts
+- genetic_algo: A refactored version of the original algorithm NSGA-II tailored for generation of test cases representing critical test scenarios.
+NSGA-II was originally developed by the Kanpur Genetic Algorithm Labarotary http://www.iitk.ac.in/kangal/ We hope that the refactored version will be easier to understand for non-experts.

 Workaround to start DCPSInforRepo: DCPSInfoRepo -o f:/temp/repo.ior -ORBListenEndpoints iiop://:4242